A hearty, moist spiced Apple Loaf Cake Recipe bejeweled with apples, oats, walnuts, and ruby red cranberries.

-While the trees lilt to the wind’s cooling autumn song, while copper toned leaves continue to fall onto the drying earth, while pine cones blanket forest floors, and while days seem to end earlier and earlier, I think it would only be appropriate to share this autumnally aromatic apple harvest loaf cake with you.
+While the trees lilt to the wind’s cooling autumn song, while copper toned leaves continue to fall onto the drying earth, while pine cones blanket forest floors, and while days seem to end earlier and earlier, I think it would only be appropriate to share this autumnally aromatic apple harvest loaf cake recipe with you.
 It is a perfect time for apple anything, after all!

 So, here’s the deal.
-This apple loaf is hearty, and because of this- it does require quite a few ingredients, but the method to prepare it is as simple as mixing everything together in a large bowl, but there is a small catch, but before I even get to that, I will encourage you to bake this cake once you come home after a long day (or a couple hours before heading off to bed).
+This apple loaf cake recipe is hearty, and because of this- it does require quite a few ingredients, but the method to prepare it is as simple as mixing everything together in a large bowl, but there is a small catch, but before I even get to that, I will encourage you to bake this cake once you come home after a long day (or a couple hours before heading off to bed).
 Take your shoes off, change into comfortable clothes, set iTunes to shuffle, and get to baking.

-The loaf starts off with mixing the topping ingredients in a small bowl: oats, rich light muscovado sugar, earthy cinnamon, a pinch of nutmeg, and pinch of fine grain sea salt.
+The apple loaf cake starts off with mixing the topping ingredients in a small bowl: oats, rich light muscovado sugar, earthy cinnamon, a pinch of nutmeg, and pinch of fine grain sea salt.
 That is set aside, and the dry ingredients for the batter are mixed together.

-After that, the earthy spices are added- cinnamon, ground ginger, and nutmeg- along with a good handful of rolled oats (for texture and flavor).
+After that, the earthy spices for the loaf cake are added- cinnamon, ground ginger, and nutmeg- along with a good handful of rolled oats (for texture and flavor).
 The bowl is set aside, and another bowl is pulled forward.
 In that bowl, yogurt, milk, melted butter, and an egg are briefly whisked together.

 Once out of the oven-here’s the catch I was talking about earlier- the loaf pan is immediately covered with aluminum foil, and set to cool overnight (about 8-12 hours give or take).
 This will not only make the cake exceptionally moist, but it will allow the flavors in the loaf to mingle together into something absolutely heavenly.
 This is why I encourage you to bake this after work, or a couple hours before heading off to bed because you’ll be able to enjoy the loaf with a cup of coffee, tea, warm cider- whatever, in the morning.
 And boy, having this for breakfast is a good start to any hectic day.
 Now, I know that not all of us have the patience for this, and trust me, while I even tried to follow my own directions, sometimes my patience got the best of me, and I had to slice right in… So, if you’re short on time or just lack the patience to wait (I know I’ve had many of these moments), let the cake cool in the pan for about 20 minutes or thereabouts, and then slice right in.
 I like slicing the cake right in the pan, then carefully pulling the entire loaf out using the parchment, for ease and less mess, but feel free to do whatever floats your boat.

-For serving, I schmear the cake with a bit of salted butter, bedeck it with a few thin slices of apple and serve it with a good cuppa tea.
+For serving, I schmear the apple loaf cake with a bit of salted butter, bedeck it with a few thin slices of apple and serve it with a good cuppa tea.
 I do suspect, however, honeyed almond butter and apple slices, or just butter alone, would be simply irresistible.

 So, enough of my yapping, you’ve got an apple loaf to bake! :)